 Whether you’re trying to lose weight or maintain a healthy weight and tip-top fitness, little lifestyle changes can make a big difference.
 Try these five tweaks as a part of your plan.

-A study finds that in some babies colic may be linked with childhood migraines — and may even be an early form of migraine.
-If true, there’s hope that migraine therapies might be effective in treating colic in the future.
+The intense, non-stop crying of a baby with colic is often blamed on digestive trouble.
+But a new study says that in some babies colic may be linked with childhood migraines — and may even be an early form of migraine.
+If this link is proven after more research, it could offer hope that preventive … Read More

 If you have an inflammatory bowel disease (IBD) like Crohn’s disease or ulcerative colitis, the more you know, the better.
 How many people are affected by Crohn’s disease and ulcerative colitis?
 How many genes do we know are associated with IBD?
 How often will IBD patients need colon surgery?
 Get the answers — and see … Read More

 Most people who need to control their cholesterol levels are prescribed drugs called statins if lifestyle changes alone aren’t successful.
 Another agent that is sometimes used to manage cholesterol, niacin (or Vitamin B3), has been the subject of much debate, due to questions about its effectiveness and safety, and because of side effects such as … Read More

 An alarming number of teens text while driving.
 Nearly 50 percent of the high school students surveyed in a new study admit they engage in texting while driving.
 The study also finds teens who text and drive are more likely to engage in other risky business behind the wheel, putting themselves and others in danger. … Read More